Lists of mountains and hills in the British Isles: Donalds

 The Donalds are mountains in the Scottish Lowlands over 2,000 ft, amongst other criteria.
 The list was compiled by Percy Donald in 1935, and is maintained by the SMC.
 The classification is determined by a complicated formula which also contains qualitative elements around "sufficient topographical interest".
 The formula necessitates splitting Donalds into Donald Hills and Donald Tops; in general, Donald Hills have a prominence over 100 ft, but the prominence of Donald Tops can range from 16-220 ft.
 Donalds can be Corbetts or Grahams and the SMC state that: "Percy Donald's original Tables are seen as a complete entity, unlike the Munros, Corbetts and Grahams."
 As of April 2020, there are 140 Donalds, comprising 89 Donald Hills and 51 Donald Tops.

-Given the complexity of the Donald classification, the simpler New Donalds was introduced by Alan Dawson in his 1995 book The Grahams and the New Donalds, with an explicit prominence threshold of 30 m; there are 118 New Donalds, and while all Donald Hills are New Donalds, 22 Donald Tops are not.
+Given the complexity of the Donald classification, the simpler New Donalds was introduced by Alan Dawson in the 1995 TACit booklet The Grahams and the New Donalds, with an explicit prominence threshold of 30 m; there are 118 New Donalds, and while all Donald Hills are New Donalds, 22 Donald Tops are not.
+The list is now obsolete, having been subsumed into the Graham Tops in 2004, which were in turn subsumed into the Simms in 2010.